Location: Fine Arts Center 253

-Full-Time Faculty: Tracey Bonner, Anna Catton, Ronnie Chamberlain, Corrie Danieley, Daryl L. Harris, Michael W. Hatton, Christine Jones, Kenneth Jones, Robert Kerby, Michael E. King, Nicole Perrone, Terry D. Powell, Brian Robertson, Charlie Roetting, Sue Ott Rowlands, Catherine Schmeal, Damon Stevens, Jamey Strawn
+Full-Time Faculty: Tracey Bonner, Heather Britt, Ronnie Chamberlain, Corrie Danieley, Sandra Forman, Daryl L. Harris, Michael W. Hatton, Christine Jones, Kenneth Jones, Robert Kerby, Michael E. King, Sue Ott Rowlands, Terry D. Powell, Brian Robertson, Ronald A. Shaw, Damon Stevens, Jamey Strawn, Samuel Zachary

-Thinking about the discipline: The NKU Theatre and Dance Program is a student-centered program whose focus is on undergraduate training.
-The program offers a variety of degrees that will suit each student’s unique career goals.
+Thinking about the discipline: The NKU Department of Theatre and Dance is a student-centered program whose focus is on undergraduate training.
+The department offers a variety of degrees that will suit each student’s unique career goals.
 In addition, the program provides a variety of performance and production experiences that will train students to successfully enter a theatre profession.

 Students who have graduated from the program are currently at work in Broadway shows, national tours, regional theatres, cruise ships, Disney productions, Cirque du Soleil, television, and feature films.
 Students have also found success in careers outside of theatre and are working in K-12 education, law careers, business, marketing, and others.

 The skills learned with a degree in theatre and dance help students maximize careers in which interaction with the public is necessary.